-Prerequisite: Woodworking Technology

-Description: This course will provide the opportunity for students to develop knowledge and abilities of design and building furniture.
+Prerequisite: Woodworking Technology Description: This course will provide the opportunity for students to develop knowledge and abilities of design and building furniture.
 Project plans are the responsibility of students to skillfully manufacture quality furniture.
 Emphasis is placed on design, identifying different styles of furniture, and understanding the steps needed in furniture construction.
-Laboratory exercises are required on a daily basis and are very important in grading.
+Laboratory exercises are required daily and are very important in grading.

 This class will be limited to 10 students.